 We've been in close contact with Georgia Power and other providers throughout the morning, and they estimate about 15,000 homes without power across Chatham.
 Crews from across the state have been working since early this morning to restore power to Savannah's families.

 City crews have been deployed to clear roads and properties effective immediately.
 As you make your way around the city today, please be cautious of any debris and fallen trees that have not yet been cleared.

 Finally, those who we evacuated to Augusta will start returning home in the early evening hours to the Savannah Civic Center.

 As we begin to get back to normal life today, please join Cynthia and I in praying for the incredible loss of the families in the Bahamas and for our neighbors in Charleston.
 Savannah will remain on standby to assist in any way with our sister city on the coast as they bear the brunt of the storm.

-– We have entered into OPCON 1; which is the final staging phase with potential impact
+– We have entered into OPCON 1; which is the final staging phase with a potential impact

 within 24 hours.

-The City of Savannah and Town of Thunderbolt have implemented a curfew from 9 PM until 6 AM until further notice.
+The City of Savannah and the Town of Thunderbolt has implemented a curfew from 9 PM until 6 AM until further notice.
 There are no curfews in place for unincorporated Chatham County or any other jurisdictions within Chatham County at this time.

 – Sandbags are available in Thunderbolt at 423 Bonaventure Road